Tiggax/zakljucna_naloga/src/sec/uvod/2. bioreactors.typ

 Bioreactors can be classified into many different types.
 They differ in their operation, process time, use and functionality.

 === Batch

+The most basic  and oldest of the bioreactor types is the batch bioreactor.
 Batch bioreactors derive their name from the way the product is made in batches.
-The process starts with inoculation of the
+Bioreactor is prepared with a substrate, and then the process starts with inoculation of the organism.
+The process is then monitored until the desired product concentration is achieved.
+It is then harvested and process can be restarted with a new batch.
+The most typical example of batch bioreactor process is beer brewing.

 #figure(